Henry P. Armsby: Awards

 Armsby received widespread recognition during his lifetime.
 He received honorary doctorates from the University of Wisconsin (1904), Yale University (1920), and Worcester Polytechnic Institute (1921).
 He was elected a member of the National Academy of Sciences, the Royal Society of Arts, and the Royal Swedish Academy of Agriculture and Forestry.
-He was awarded a gold medal at the Panama-Pacific International Exposition in 1915 for his model of the calorimeter he had designed at Penn State.
+He won a gold medal at the Panama-Pacific International Exposition in 1915 for his model of the calorimeter he had designed at Penn State.
 A U.S. Department of Agriculture report called him "the foremost exponent of research in the field of animal nutrition in the country and an international authority."

-Built in 1905 and named in 1956, the Armsby Building on Penn State's campus was named in his honor.
-Armsby's papers are held at Penn State.
+Built in 1905, the Armsby Building on Penn State's campus was named in his honor in 1956.
+His papers are held at Penn State.

 Personal life

 Contemporaries described Armsby as reserved, modest, conscientious, gracious, and hardworking.
 His hobbies included bridge whist, golf, tennis, and horseback riding.
 He worked long hours even when his health suffered in consequence.
 He was a researcher first and foremost and felt administrative responsibilities to be irksome.

 Armsby married Lucy Atwood Harding of Millbury, Massachusetts, on October 15, 1878.
-The couple had five sons: Charles Lewis, Ernest Harding, Sidney Prentiss, Henry Horton, and Edward McClellan, all of whom eventually graduated from Pennsylvania State University and several of whom became academicians themselves.
+The couple had five sons: Charles Lewis, Ernest Harding, Sidney Prentiss, Henry Horton, and Edward McClellan, all of whom eventually graduated from Pennsylvania State University and several of whom became academics themselves.

 Armsby died of a stroke at his home on October 19, 1921.
 He was interred at Pine Hall Cemetery near State College.
 He was survived by his wife and sons.